ooici/ioncore-java/README.txt

 Main targets:

- clean            --> Clean the project clean-ivy-cache  --> Clean the ivy cache compile          --> Compile the project deep-clean       --> Cleans both this directory and the ivy cache dist             --> Package Distribution javadoc          --> Generate Javadoc report-deps      --> Generates a report of dependencies resolve          --> Retreive dependencies with ivy test-all         --> Runs all tests test-ncagent     --> Runs a canned netcdf test test-sos         --> Runs a canned sos test test-usgs        --> Runs a canned usgs test
-Default target: dist
+ clean                    --> Clean the project clean-ivy-cache          --> Clean the ivy cache clean-more               --> Called at the end of 'clean' - empty by default, override in build.xml to use clean-ooici-cache        --> Clean the ivy cache of the ooici dependencies only compile                  --> Compile the project deep-clean               --> Cleans both this directory and the ivy cache dist                     --> Package Distribution javadoc                  --> Generate Javadoc ooici_base.post-compile  --> Called after javac compilation - empty by default, override in build.xml to use post-dist                --> Called after all actions in the dist target - empty by default, override in build.xml to use pre-compile              --> Called before javac compilation - empty by default, override in build.xml to use pre-dist                 --> Called before all actions in the dist target - empty by default, override in build.xml to use report-deps              --> Generates a report of dependencies resolve                  --> Retreive dependencies with ivy runex                    --> Run Example test-all                 --> Runs JUnit tests for all classes ending in 'Test.java') Default target: dist